auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-Conventional cryptography cannot ignore the converse, but it is also filled with concrete examples, including the HMAC construction, where the ability to run an algorithm implies access only to something derived from the key, which usually isn't suitable for communicating messages.
+Conventional cryptography cannot ignore the converse, but it is also filled with concrete examples, including the HMAC construction, where the ability to run an algorithm implies access only to something derived from the key, which often isn't suitable for communicating messages.

 Cryptoacoustics pays scrupulous attention to the converse.
-In the context of the G3P, the plaintext of any tag can be inferred from the memory replay of any ordinary implementation of SHA256 and blowfish-expand.
-Thus any truly secure tag obfuscation attack by Eve must incorporate some form of Homomorphic Encryption to prevent Craig from observing those memory replays.
+In the context of the G3P, a the plaintext of any tag can be inferred from a memory trace of any ordinary implementation of SHA256 and blowfish-expand.
+Thus any truly secure tag obfuscation attack by Eve must incorporate some form of Homomorphic Encryption to prevent Craig from using a memory debugger to see those traces.

-If you can pass messages, then there must be some kind of transmission medium, in this case it is the mathematics of cryptography and game theory.
-Though in late 2020 I had some insights that lead to the vaguest conceptions that it should be possible to improve the service provided by "Have I Been Pwned" by insourcing it[^have-i-been-pwned], my eureka moment came shortly after writing about the novel queueing disciplines exhibited by Joe Taylor's WSJT suite of amateur radio protocols.
+If you can pass messages, then there must be some kind of transmission medium, in this case it is the mathematics of game theory and cryptographic state transitions.
+In late 2020 I had some insights that lead to the vaguest conceptions that it should be possible to improve the service provided by "Have I Been Pwned" by insourcing it[^have-i-been-pwned], and had clues that salts could become indicators of compromise that would have to follow the password hash around.
+My eureka moment came in July of 2022 shortly after writing a trio of essays about relevance logic, the early childhood math curriculum, and the novel queueing disciplines exhibited by Joe Taylor's WSJT suite of amateur radio protocols.

 The unexpected insight I was starting from was "Write it down.
-Make it real", which I implicitly understood as "Writing something down [in the cryptoacoustic transmission medium] makes it real [in that medium], now write this idea down and make it real."
-I was missing the phrases in brackets with only the vaguest conception that I needed to create them to flesh out my concept.
-I had a clear understanding of what I needed to do, but I lacked the language to describe it and was highly uncertain of any details.
+Make it real", which I implicitly understood as "Writing something down [in the cryptoacoustic transmission medium] makes it real, now write this idea down and make it real."
+I was missing the phrase in brackets with only the vaguest conception that I needed to create it to flesh out my concept.
+I had a clear understanding o f what I needed to do, but I lacked the language to describe it and was highly uncertain of any details.

 It was immediately clear that I needed to take Dan Friedman's wise advice that "everytime you write a program to do something, you should write a program to